cmm/nock/README.md

 Those knobs are orthogonal, but tail recursion does tend to make tracing less informative.

-7. The maximum number of reductions is artificially limited to 32.
+7. The maximum number of reductions (when tracing) is artificially limited to 32.
 I know, no need to thank me.
-To raise the limit,
-`(setf nock:*max-reductions* <something-higher>)`.
+To raise the limit, `(setf nock:*max-reductions* <something-higher>)`.